 - Pretend it is for real.
 Give your presentation to a friend or colleague, or even to the bathroom mirror.
 The more realistic you can make it, the better.
-Have your presentation materials to hand, and try not to stop if you make a mistake if you make a mistake on the day, you have to keep going.
+Have your presentation materials to hand and try not to stop if you make a mistake if you make a mistake on the day, you have to keep going.
 If the equipment you are going to use on the day is not available for you to practice with, at least make sure that you are shown how to use it on the day.
 It may also be an idea to visit the room you will be presenting in if you have never been there before. - Time yourself.
 Time usually goes more quickly than you imagine when delivering a presentation.
 Make sure you can keep to your allotted time slot. - Some people find it helpful to have 'prompt cards' to talk from, i.e. small cards with key points written down as reminders of how you are going to structure your talk.
 A hard copy of the presentation materials may serve the same purpose, although this is likely to be bulkier.
-If you are using an LCD/laptop, have the laptop screen in front of you to use as a prompt. - Try to anticipate questions.
+If you are using a projector and laptop, you can have the laptop screen in front of you to use as a prompt. - Try to anticipate questions.
 If you were listening to your talk, what are the obvious questions you would ask?
-If you are aware of any flaws in your project, head this off in your presentation by including counter-arguments. - Different techniques for different equipment.
+If you are aware of any flaws in your project, head this off in your presentation by including explanations and/or counter-arguments. - Different techniques for different equipment.
 If you are using a laptop with LCD projector, you can set up the presentation so that bullet points or images appear one at a time, so as to focus the audience's attention.
-Some presenters achieve a similar effect using an OHP by covering up the slide with a piece of paper and then moving it downwards to reveal bullet points one at a time.
-Presentations using an OHP can become disorganised if you are not careful: one tip is to tear off the paper backing of acetates before the meeting; another is to turn off the projector when you change the acetates.